 Welcome to Barn Owl Class!

-Barn Owl Class is the schools Reception class taught by class teacher Miss Gerrard and supported by Miss Blake.
+Barn Owl Class is the schools Reception and Year 1 class taught by class teacher Miss Gerrard and supported by Miss Farndell and Miss Lambert.
 The classroom is opposite the main building and looks out over the school field and the picturesque Quantock hills.

 We believe that children learn best through a range of experiences which are closely matched to their individual needs and interests.
-Our aim is for the children to become confident, happy and independent learners.
+Our aim is for our children to become confident, resilient happy and independent learners with a positive 'can do' attitude.

 Our classroom is a stimulating and engaging environment.
-Within the main classroom we have a maths zone, a phonics zone, an art zone, a reading zone, our home corner and much, much more.
-We are very lucky in Barn Owl Class to have our own outside decking area and our beautiful Trim Trail area.
-Watch this space for photos and regular updates!
+Within the main classroom we have a maths, phonics , creative, reading, role play, small world, construction, water and sand area.
+We also have much more!
+We are very lucky in Barn Owl Class to have our own outside decking area as well as our beautiful Trim Trail play area.

 The children follow the same weekly routine.
 The children arrive at school at 8.30amWhen the children arrive at school they unpack their belongings and find and write their name ready for self-registration.
 Following this, the children will begin their Funky Fingers fine-motor challenges whilst some children are heard read.
-Both the Teacher and the LSA's will be there to welcome children into the class.
+Both the Teacher and support staff will be there to welcome children into the class.

 Our assemblies take place twice a week.
-The children will begin their day with self-registration, the days of the week, our visual timetable and either dough disco or a wake and shake session.
+The children will begin their day with self-registration, the days of the week and our visual timetable.
 Following this, the children will take part in phonics followed by short teaching inputs with continuous provision linked to either their Maths or English learning across the morning.
-This can alternate with science, history or art sessions.
+This can alternate with science, history, art, RE and PSHE sessions.

-In the afternoons, the children self-register and take part in their daily mindfulness yoga session.
-The children will then either have a guided reading session or topic based learning and continuous provision which are linked to the children's interests.
+In the afternoons, the children alternate between taking part in their daily mindfulness yoga session and being listened to read.
+The children will then have topic based learning and continuous provision which are linked to the children's interests.

-The children will have a weekly PE session on Wednesday mornings led by Mr Hooper and supported by either Miss Gerrard or Miss Blake.
+The children will have a weekly PE session on Wednesday mornings led by Mr Hooper.
+On week A Miss Gerrard will also lead a PE session on Friday afternoon.

-On Mondays, the class will have an enrichment day led by Mrs Morrin our forest school leader whilst Miss Gerrard takes time to plan a stimulating and challenging environment for the week.
+During week B, the class can also enjoy Field school led by Mrs Morrin on Wednesday.
+This will be supported by Miss Farndell and Miss Lambert whilst Miss Gerrard takes time to plan a stimulating and challenging environment for the week.

 This year's learning